When I look back upon my life

 It’s a sin!

-Those might have got close but there is no question that the PSBs got closest and whilst it has not ALL been a sin, certainly a lot of it has had that black thread running through it.
+These others might indeed have got close but there is no question that the PSBs got closest and whilst it has not ALL been a sin, certainly a lot of it has had that black thread running through it.

-Hogarth’s Rake, I wonder how he would have been in the modern age or eve what he would have made of it.
+I raised Hogarth’s Rake, I wonder how he would have been in the modern age or eve what he would have made of it.
 If he came to us now what would be his reaction?
-Naked women readily and openly available in the Pole bars of the City (more later), with alcohol by the bucket and of so many different varieties that it makes the pictures of Gin Lane into a contemporary summary, tobacco as the poison of choice for so many, drugs – what would he have made of hallucinogenics?
-Would he have died earlier or just raised his hands and given up for the lack of immoral challenge?
+Naked women readily and openly available in the Pole bars of the City (more later), with alcohol by the bucket and of so many different varieties that it makes the pictures of Gin Lane into a contemporary summary, tobacco as the poison of choice for so many, drugs in ready abundance – what would he have made of hallucinogenics?
+Would he have died earlier or just raised his hands and given up for the lack of immoral challenge for his Georgian mind?

 Let’s leave The Rake and his friends of gin lane for a while because Hogarth leads us to Gillray and into a bar in the West End of London, Gillrays strangely enough where a young man sits ruminating with his oldest friend on his day……